 The European Commission's Directorate-General for Regional and Urban Policy (DG REGIO) therefore wants to examine what obstacles remain and how they affect people, organisations, businesses and public authorities in border regions.
 This analysis could in the future be used to assess whether the Commission can take further action, either on its own initiative or together with national and regional authorities.

 To know more about the Cross Border Review and its various steps, please consult the dedicated webpage

-More than 6000 Cross-border projects were supported in Europe's regions between 2007-2013 - in EU Members and non-Member States alike.
-Most of these have been centred around the EU's 38 internal borders and the citizens who live there.
+Cross-border projects are supported in Europe's regions - in EU Members and non-Member States alike.
+Most of these have been centred around the EU's internal borders and the citizens who live there.
 Relatively small in budget, the projects have many concrete outcomes: removing barriers to better security, transport, education, energy, health care, training and job creation.